 The commune of Le Grau-du-Roi in Southern France is the only commune in Gard to have a frontage on the Mediterranean.
-The beautiful beach of Espiguette boasts a shimmering blue water, and the unspoilt scenery is the perfect place to spend a day relaxing on the uncrowded nature of one of France’s sandiest beaches.
+The beautiful beach of Espiguette boasts shimmering blue water, and the unspoilt scenery is the perfect place to spend a day relaxing on the uncrowded nature of one of France’s sandiest beaches.
 If you are after a stereotypical seaside town to satisfy young children, then Le Grau-du-Roi is the ideal place to visit.
 However, older kids will love the variety of sports that are on offer, and the town has plenty of things to see and do to keep everyone busy!

 Plateau of Valensole, Provence

-Wandering through the purple, lavender fields is sure to take the breath of even the most sceptic of walkers.
+Wandering through the purple lavender fields is sure to take the breath of even the most sceptic of walkers.
 Understandably, there are some people who long for a vacation full of reclining and relaxing, however, a stroll through the fields at Plateau de Valensole, in Provence, is the perfect place to spend a relaxing afternoon.

-Swapping out the blue hues of the ocean for the purple shades of the lavender plant, you can lose yourself amongst the plant while strolling over the rolling hills.
+Swapping out the blue hues of the ocean for the purple shades of the lavender plant, you can lose yourself amongst the flowers while strolling over the rolling hills.
 For the photography enthusiasts, the Plateau of Valensole is best to visit among the hours of 6:30 and 10:00 pm, as the golden hour gorgeously compliments the shades of lilac.

 An area on the French Riviera that attracts slightly more attention than some of the other areas on this list, the town is amongst the oldest in the area and is rich in history.
 Picasso and Matisse were among the pioneers of the area and today celebrity homes are nestled on the busy streets.
 The trip to the town should not be missed for those intrigued in art history.

 Today, make sure to visit this hidden gem for the azure waters of the sea and sample some of the exquisite cuisines.
-The contrasting terracotta and ocher buildings that scatter the hill provide the perfect backdrop for your vacation, and we’re sure that one visit to the town of 30,000 people will leave you wanting to re-visit!
+The contrasting terracotta and ochre buildings that scatter the hill provide the perfect backdrop for your vacation, and we’re sure that one visit to the town of 30,000 people will leave you wanting to re-visit!